-All other required course materials will be posted to D2L.You will need your MSU NetID to log in to the course from the D2L homepage.
-The D2L folder FS21-PSL-431-Human Physiology I-All Sections contains:
+All other required course materials will be posted to D2L.
+You will need your MSU NetID to log in to the course from the D2L homepage.
+The D2L folder FS22-PSL-431-Human Physiology I-All Sections contains:

-- Lecture and Recitation Materials - Recorded Lectures (note that recitations are not recorded) - Weekly Practice Questions (optional, but strongly encouraged!) - Review Quizzes (GRADED find these in the Calendar and Lecture Materials!) - Practice Exams - o Grades
+- Lecture and Recitation Materials

+- Recorded Lectures

+- Weekly Practice Questions and Practice Exams (optional, but strongly encouraged!)

+- Review Quizzes (GRADED find these in the Calendar and Lecture Materials!)

+- o Grades